Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 - Definition of the message header
     Figuratively speaking, the message header is the envelope, with which the message is sent.
 It contains general data such as receiver &frasl; sender information and dates.
 - Definition of the line items
-    The line items contain the single positions of the message, for example the single items on an invoice.
+    The line items contain the single positions of the message, for example the single items of an invoice.
+It is necessary to have a specific definition for the line items, because they require another data source than the message header.

 First you create a definition setting.
-After you have defined the other settings, you can preview and activate the definition.
+After you have defined the file settings, the data source, and the mapping settings, you can preview and activate the definition.

 ## Create basic definition settings